Entanglement of particles versus entanglement of fields: independent quantum resources: Preliminaries

 \subsection{Fundamentals}

 For any number of subsystems, we can define the notion of a factorizable (pure) state, e.g.,

 If the state of a composite quantum system is in this form, we can have local quantum interference but not global quantum correlations.
 Whenever the state of the system is not in this form, the parties are entangled, implying an insufficient description in terms of subsystem states alone.
-(Please note that, for the sake of exposition, we focus in this work on fully factorizable states and forms of partial entanglement can be deduced by combining multiple subsystems into one subsystem.)
+(For the sake of exposition, we focus on fully factorizable states throughout this work, and forms of partial entanglement can be deduced by combining multiple subsystems into one subsystem.)

 Beyond pure states, the concept of factorizability can be advanced to the notion of separable states \cite{W89}, allowing for classical correlation too.
 In this case, the mixed-state density operator in a separable (i.e., disentangled) configuration reads